 Her cinematography can be seen in David Rousseve’s award winning film, Two Seconds After Laughter, Marta Renzi’s short Besties and feature film Her Magnum Opus, The Fez by Roxxanne Shelaby, her own short Chicken Boy, Opera on Tap’s Running for Opera episodes and The NYU Global Institute for Advanced Studies Translucent Borders Project.

-a wild new media artist, born in Wilmington, Delaware in 1974, now living in Brooklyn, NY, freelancing internationally and teaching Dance & New Media at NYU, TISCH School of the Arts Dance Department.
+a wild artist, born in Wilmington, Delaware in 1974, now living between Manhattan & Brooklyn, NY, freelancing internationally and teaching Dance & New Media at NYU, TISCH School of the Arts Dance Department.

 Grateful to have grown up in a house where music always played, my childhood was deeply influenced by watching my mother jitterbug in the kitchen and evening slideshows of my father's photography on the pull down screen.